 Eve looks at her through narrowed eyes, ”However did you get through the trials?” she thinks contemptuously.

 Ms Figish gazes over the hapless sixth form. ”Perfection!” she pronounces “perfect attendance, perfect grades, perfect looks.
 Uphold the values of this school or … well.“ With a dismissive shrug and tight-lipped sneer, she raises a pencil-thin brow.

 Fear-filled eyes rove around the room resting briefly on each other, none of them wanting to linger too long on a lost friend.
 Who will make it?

 The waiting begins.
 The men outside deciding their fate.
 Whatever nips and tucks the girls have presented in their plans will be scrutinised, graded and costed.
 Half will be moved to the clinic – the fruits of their labour granted.
 The guards will take the rest.
 Eve thought of her mother’s damp cheeks this morning.
 Neither spoke, knowing the reality.
 Her mother would never see her again… at least not with this face…. not in this perfect world.

-By Henry Rodger, year 7, Elizabeth College
+By Joshua Dunning, year 7, Elizabeth College

 By Cayden Tardif, year 7, Grammar School